(https://news.gallup.com/poll/510398/school-parent-safety-concerns-remain-high.aspx)

 2. Seek emotional support and professional help

 Reach out to a trusted person.
 If you can identify and label your anxious thoughts, then you have the ability to consciously transform illogical thoughts into more rational and adaptive ones.
-If your fear of school shooting causes serious impairment, it may be necessary to consult a professional.
+If your fear of school shootings causes serious impairment, it may be necessary to consult a professional.

 3. Be engaged